 Stretching is important to improve the flexibility of the connective tissues and can help to prevent worsening of lower back pain.
 This is essential before and after any physical activity that may put a strain on the back muscles.

-Another influential factor in the development of lower back pain is the way that people hold their body while standing or sitting.
-All patients should be advised to avoid slouching and focus on keeping a good posture constantly, as this helps reduce the abnormal curvature of the spine.
+Another influential factor in the development of lower back pain is the way that people hold their bodies while standing or sitting.
+All patients should be advised to avoid slouching and focus on keeping a good posture constantly, as this helps to reduce the abnormal curvature of the spine.

 Some good tips to improve posture include:

-- Use work surfaces that are a comfortable height for the individual
+- Use work surfaces that are at a comfortable height for the individual.

 Diet and lifestyle

-Smoking reduces the blood flow to the lower spine and, as a result, smokers are more likely to be affected by spinal disc degeneration, osteoporosis, coughing, and lower back pain.
+Smoking reduces the blood flow to the lower spine; as a result, smokers are more likely to be affected by spinal disc degeneration, osteoporosis, coughing, and lower back pain.
 Therefore, it is recommended for patients with lower back pain who smoke to quit as soon as possible.